socketsupply/sockets.sh/src/docs/faq.md

 as "free storage".
 In networks like BitTorrent, rarely-accessed content (content accessed less frequently than 72 hours) becomes unavailable as the few peers hosting that content drop offline.

-For this case, we enable developers to build hybrid networks.
+In this case, we enable developers to build hybrid networks.
 In hybrid networks, developers can choose to keep a centralized copy of all content.
 This keeps rarely-accessed content always available.
 For popular content, a distributed swarm of users’ devices also assist in distribution, reducing the cost of serving that content from a central location.